China issues highest heat alert for almost 70 cities in second heatwave this month - KTVZ

 By Tara Subramaniam

-Severe heat warnings have been issued for almost 70 Chinese cities, where temperatures are expected to exceed 40 degrees Celsius (104 degrees Fahrenheit) Monday, according to the China Meteorological Administration.
+Severe heat warnings were issued for almost 70 Chinese cities, where temperatures were expected to exceed 40 degrees Celsius (104 degrees Fahrenheit) Monday, according to the China Meteorological Administration.

 Another 393 Chinese cities and counties were forecast to swelter in temperatures of 35 degrees Celsius (95 degrees Fahrenheit) and above, the administration added.